Skip to main content

 macOS Profile Installation

-Screenshot of the profile installed under System Preferences
+The profile installed under System Preferences.

 One last thing to look at, and that’s the extensions in Google Chrome itself: